 2018 Webby Award - Nominee, Alex in Lotusland

-2025 - Beyond Human: The Rise of Voidpunk, Art-Tech Talks, Eslite Spectrum, Hong Kong
+2025 - Beyond Human: The Rise of Voidpunk, Artist Talk, in collaboration with Art-Tech Talks, Eslite Spectrum, Hong Kong